jrwarwick/artemis-sbs-ui/readme.md

 GM's console
  * general super easy report/editor
  * threshold/event alerts
  * presets/datasets that can be saved and loaded.
-E.g., a sectormap meant to be "bundeled" with a particular scripted mission.
+E.g., a sectormap meant to be "bundled" with a particular scripted mission.
 Once loaded, secondary science scan facts could be discovered.

 Optional Real actual gamestate integration
  * independent Data Client RESTful "translator"